oasci/pitt-biosc1540-2024s/biosc1540/modules/python-ml/index.md

 # 01 - Python and machine learning

-!!! danger "DRAFT"

-    This page is a work in progress and is subject to change at any moment.

 ## Learning objectives

 -   🧫 🧮 Explore the integration of computer science techniques to address complex problems in computational biology.